jeremykerr/equanimous-tribble/README.md

     deb-src http://apt.postgresql.org/pub/repos/apt/ jessie-pgdg main

 This allows us to access the PostgreSQL apt repository.
 In the PostgreSQL documentation, they use deb, which means they are building from binary sources.
-Because we are compiling from source packages from the PostgreSQL Apt repository, we will use deb-src instead.
+Because we are compiling from source packages from the PostgreSQL Apt repository, we used deb-src instead.

 You also need to import the repository signing key, and update your repositories.